CrowdHailer/pachyderm/README.md

 ```

 The `LocalDisk` ecosystem is for development purposes and works for a single node only.
+Use this ecosystem for development purposes without requiring any further dependencies.

 Entity state is preserved to disk and so survives restarts.
 This is useful for checking the behaviour of updated code using old saved entity states.